emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

 {% emqxce %}
 :::tip
-The RabbitMQ bridge is an EMQX Enterprise Edition feature.
+The RabbitMQ data integration is an EMQX Enterprise Edition feature.
 EMQX Enterprise Edition provides comprehensive coverage of key business scenarios, rich data integration, product-level reliability, and 24/7 global technical support.
 Experience the benefits of this [enterprise-ready MQTT messaging platform](https://www.emqx.com/en/try?product=enterprise) today.
 :::
 {% endemqxce %}

 [RabbitMQ](https://www.rabbitmq.com/) is a widely used open-source message broker that implements the Advanced Message Queuing Protocol (AMQP).
 It provides a robust and scalable platform for messaging between distributed systems.
 EMQX supports integration with RabbitMQ, allowing you to forward MQTT messages and events to RabbitMQ.

-This page provides a comprehensive introduction to the data integration between EMQX and RabbitMQ with practical instructions on creating a rule and data bridge.
+This page provides a detailed overview of the data integration between EMQX and RabbitMQ with practical instructions on creating and validating the data integration.

 ## How It Works